 Dramatic conceptual illustration of a fractured chessboard symbolizing strategic competition.
 At the center, two large opposing king pieces collide, sending debris into the air.
 On the left, several pieces are enclosed behind a small fence, suggesting barriers to entry.
 In the foreground, a cluster of civilian silhouettes stands between the opposing sides.
 On the right, a rook sits beside stacked crates and supplies, while another chess piece appears armed.
 Smaller symbolic figures and objects line the board’s edge.
 A government-style building and flags are faintly visible in the background.
 A dark banner across the bottom contains the title text of the article.

-Moe Gyo is a writer and consultant working with various ethnic organizations in Myanmar.
-He writes from the Thai–Myanmar borderlands, drawing on years of direct engagement with communities navigating conflict, displacement, and disrupted health systems.
-His work reflects firsthand observation of how resilience and informal support networks emerge in areas affected by irregular warfare.
+Moe Gyo is a writer and consultant working with ethnic organizations in Myanmar.
+Writing from the Thai–Myanmar borderlands, he draws on years of direct engagement with communities shaped by conflict and disrupted health systems.
+His work captures firsthand how resilience and informal support networks develop under prolonged irregular warfare.
+His writing has appeared in Insight Myanmar and the Journal of Special Operations Medicine, among others.

 From Governance Competition to Market Structure